ecamenen/rgcca/inst/shiny/tutorialShiny.md

 *Fig. 6 : Samples coordinates on the two first components for the superblock of the RGCCA after loading the " political_system.tsv" file.
 By selecting the option in the header of the plot, a zoom could be done on a selected part of the graph (e.g., the upper right part).
 Then, all the modifications could be reset with the "house" icon.*

 ### 4.4.
 Corcircle
 The second one corresponds to the Pearson correlation between the variables of the block and the selected components in the analysis (by default, on the two first components) (**Fig. 7**).
 If the superblock is selected, colors correspond to the belonging of each variable to each block.
+Only the 100th variables the most correlated to each axis are printed.

 ![](../../img/corcircle.png)